The Mono Rig

 The Mono Rig is similar to Euro Nymphing and tight line styles, but it’s a full system for fishing all fly types, with and without indicators, with and without split shot.

-There are 3o+ articles about the Mono Rig on Troutbitten.
-They are grouped here into two sections.
-The Primary articles provide the foundation of the Mono Rig concept and the Auxiliary articles build on the idea.
+There are 50+ articles about the Mono Rig on Troutbitten.
+Listed below are six primary articles that provide the foundation of the Mono Rig concept.
+Following those, a full list of all the Mono Rig articles with auxilary material follows.

 Tight Line Nymph Rig